mstksg/inCode/copy/entries/huffman-3.md

 of `Word8`s and then packs them into a big `ByteString`, and uses "smart" chunking that allows us to maximize both space and time usage.
 Pretty smart!

 Ok, now that we have a stream of `ByteString`, all that's left to do is write it to disk.
-And for that, we have `toHandle out`, which is a consumer that takes in `ByteString` and writes each incoming `ByteString` to the given file handler.
+And for that, we have `PB.toHandle out`, which is a consumer that takes in `ByteString` and writes each incoming `ByteString` to the given file handler.

 #### All together